vanillaSlice/tiny/README.md

 ## Configuration
 Export the following environment variables to override the defaults:

 * DEBUG - whether to print out debugging information
 * SECRET_KEY - the app's secret key
 * MONGODB_URI - the MongoDB instance URI

+Default configuration properties can be viewed in [config.py](config.py).

 ## Running Locally
 ```